While there are obvious reasons to get a hammock, there are a few less known potential health benefits that may surprise you.

 Michel Muhlethaler, professor of neuroscience in the Faculty of Medicine at the University of Geneva, Switzerland explained it like this;

 “..the type of waves that you see, which are reinforced here, have also been associated with an increase in memory for recent events.
 So it’s true that from that point of view, this type of ameliorated sleep could be beneficial also for cognitive purposes.”
 NPR.org

 With pressure being relieved and stress drifting away it’s easy to see why many people choose hammocks as their relaxation destination.
-The simple fact is, that hammocks naturally relieve us of stress.
+And in the modern world, where stress abounds, hammocks are sorely needed.